-Buying a pop screen from a music supply store will set you back $20-30, depending on the quality of the screen and the stand it’s mounted on.
-It’s easy to build your own screen with some nylons and an embroidery hoop available at most craft stores for a couple of dollars.
+Buying a microphone pop filter from a music supply store will set you back $20-30, depending on the quality of the screen and the stand it’s mounted on.
+It’s easy to build your own pop screen with some nylons and an embroidery hoop available at most craft stores for a couple of dollars.

 Sibilance and plosive sounds do more damage to a vocal track than almost anything other than turning up the gain to the point of distortion.
 If you listen carefully to almost any recording you do both types of disruptive vocal tonalities are quite easy to pick out.